CDCgov/dibbs-cloud/docs/ce-docs/docs/Self-Service/Networking/02-app_gateway.md

 ## File Structure
 App Gateway templates are located in the `templates/virtual_network` directory.
 The `main.tf` file contains the VNet and subnet resource definitions on which the App Gateway depends; the gateway object itself is contained within the `gateway.tf` file.
-The `_vars.tf` file contains the input variables for the resource.
+The `_var.tf` file contains the input variables for the resource.
 The `_output.tf` file contains the output variables for the resource.
 Note that the variable and output files are shared with the virtual network resources, since there is a direct dependency (no VNet, no App Gateway).

 ```
 - templates
   - virtual_network
     - main.tf
-    - _vars.tf
+    - _var.tf
     - _output.tf
     - gateway.tf
 ```